-Slovenia depends almost entirely on natural gas supplied from abroad, as it has only about one percent of its own gas sources.
-In 2009 most of it, as much as 48 percent was supplied from Russia, 29 percent from Algeria, 17 percent from Austria and 5 percent from Italy.
+Slovenia depends almost entirely on natural gas supplied from abroad.
+Most of it, as much as 42 percent is supplied from Russia, 35 percent from Austria, 16 percent from Algeria.
+The remaining amounts of gas are supplied from Italy.

 The market of natural gas

 In line with the liberalisation of the natural gas market in the European Union, Geoplin's subsidiary Plinovodi took over management of the natural gas infrastructure, and performs the activity of natural gas transmission network system operator (TNSO).
 To the Slovenian gas transmission network different natural gas distribution networks are connected, through which DNSO (company Plinovodi) facilitate the distribution of natural gas to 72 Slovenian municipalities.
 In terms of distribution networks, a DNSO performs similar tasks to those performed by the TNSO on the gas transmission network.

 The opening of the natural-gas market presents the option to choose the supplier of natural gas.
 A customer that wishes to switch supplier can be supplied with gas by any supplier operating in Slovenia, while the transmission or distribution of natural gas will still be supplied by the current system operator.

 Making a connection to the gas network is a task of the system operator.
 The customers wishing to connect to a gas distribution network have to obtain a connection approval from the distribution system operator in the area in which they live, or in which the building requiring a network connection is located.

 Prices of natural gas in Slovenia